tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-Sleeping Beauty's Maleficent actively Works to spoil two generations of heterosexual coupling the film begins with the convention of a book opening to announce once upon a time during this overtly narrated introduction strong emphasis is placed on procreation particularly on the king and queen's difficulties in having a child the story proper begins with the Countrywide celebration of the birth of the Princess Aurora when Maleficent arrives she is informed quite bluntly you weren't wanted Maleficent retaliates in the the most dramatic way possible by placing a death sentence on the child to be fulfilled on her 16th birthday in this way she attempts to take away the procreative success of the king and queen and kill the princess just at the moment when she herself would be about to explore heterosexual courtship
+<mark>*Sleeping Beauty*'s Maleficent actively Works to spoil two generations of heterosexual coupling.
+The film begins with the convention of a book opening to announce "Once upon a time . . ."
+During this overtly narrated introduction, strong emphasis is placed on procreation, particularly on the king and queen's difficulties in having a child.
+The story proper begins with the countrywide celebration of the birth of the princess Aurora.
+When Maleficent arrives, she is informed quite bluntly, "You weren't wanted."
+Maleficent retaliates</mark> in the the most dramatic way possible <mark>by placing a death sentence on the child to be fulfilled on her sixteenth birthday.
+In this way, she attempts to take away the procreative success of the king and queen and kill the princess just at the moment when she herself would be about to explore heterosexual courtship.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.74-75"%}>

 As described in chapter 1, Disney’s films increasingly emphasized heterosexual courtship as the studio moved more heavily into narrative and character animation.
 Fairy tales like “Snow White,” “Cinderella" and “Sleeping Beauty” lent themselves quite easily to this celebration and promotion of heterosexuality.
-Consequently, on a more basic level, gay culture’s appreciation of Disney villains is a humorous cheering on of those forces within the narrative that disrupt and frustrate heterosexuality’s dominance. *Sleeping Beauty*’s Maleficent actively works to spoil two generations of heterosexual coupling.
+Consequently, on a more basic level, gay culture’s appreciation of Disney villains is a humorous cheering on of those forces within the narrative that disrupt and frustrate heterosexuality’s dominance. <mark>*Sleeping Beauty*’s Maleficent actively works to spoil two generations of heterosexual coupling.
 The film begins with the convention of a book opening to announce “Once upon a time. . . .”
 During this overtly narrated introduction, strong emphasis is placed on procreation, particularly on the king and queen’s difficulties in having a child.
 The story proper begins with the countrywide celebration of the birth of the princess Aurora.
 When Maleficent arrives, she is informed quite bluntly that she is “not wanted.”
-Maleficent retaliates by placing a death sentence on the child to be fulfilled on her sixteenth birthday.
-In this way, she attempts to take away the procreative success of the king and queen and kill the princess just at the moment when she herself would be about to explore heterosexual courtship.
+Maleficent retaliates</mark> <mark>by placing a death sentence on the child to be fulfilled on her sixteenth birthday.
+In this way, she attempts to take away the procreative success of the king and queen and kill the princess just at the moment when she herself would be about to explore heterosexual courtship.</mark>

 </from>
 </compare>